How Uniswap V2 computes the mintFee

 Where klast gets updated

 In the code above, kLast is not set unless feeOn is switched to false.
 It is set at the completion of mint and burn but not swap because we are interested in measuring the growth of fees due to swaps between liquidity deposit and withdrawal events.
-The places kLast is set is marked with a yellow box.
+The place kLast is set is marked with a yellow box.

-Mint function
+Mint function updating klast

-Burn function
+Burn function updating klast

-Now that we understand how kLast is updated, we can fully explain the _mintFee function.
+Now that we understand how kLast is updated, we can fully explain the _mintFee function. _mintFee function highlighted at branching points

 Let’s consider the possibilities in the code snippet above, repeated for convenience.